Ivy Leaf's Diary

 & the rest of the world

-points in this web site, I have referred to Madame Chang Kai Shek and her
+points in this web site, I have referred to Madame Chiang Kai Shek and her

 bullet-proof corsets.
 I believed that she wore a pair of bullet-proof corsets